 a parent/guardian’s homelessness, as defined by the McKinney-Vento Homeless Assistance Act

-a parent/legal guardian's military deployment or call to active duty more than 70 miles from his/her residence for a period greater than 60 days; provided, however, that if the child's parent/legal guardian returns from such military deployment or active duty prior to the end of the school year, the child may finish that school year in the school he/she attends without charge even if the child resides in another school district for the remainder of the school year due to his/her parent/legal guardian returning home
+a parent/legal guardian’s military deployment or call to active duty more than 70 miles from his/her residence for a period greater than sixty (60) days; provided, however, that if the child’s parent/legal guardian returns from such military deployment or active duty prior to the end of the school year, the child may finish that school year in the school he/she attends without charge even if the child resides in another school district for the remainder of the school year due to his/her parent/legal guardian returning home

-In addition, the adult must attest that the child's claim of residency in the district is not primarily related to attendance at a particular school.
-The adult must also accept responsibility for educational decisions for the child.
+In addition, the adult must attest that the child’s claim of residency in the district is not primarily related to attendance at a particular school.
+The adult must also accept responsibility for educational decisions for the child, including, but not limited to, making sure that the child attends school regularly; accepting notices about the child’s behavior and taking part in any required meetings with school officials; signing the child’s report card; signing permission slips for field trips and athletic activities; cooperating with the district, parents, or any surrogate parent if the child needs special education services; informing the school district of the addresses of the parents, if known; and notifying the school if the child returns to his/her parent(s) or other person with legal custody.

 In all cases the student must do the following: